MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/assess.md

     Users can be assigned to built-in roles such as Contributor or Owner.
 These roles have sufficient permissions.
 For more information, review [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal) for more information.

-- The SQL Server built-in login **NT AUTHORITY\SYSTEM** must be the member of SQL Server **sysadmin** server role for all the SQL Server instances deployed on the Server.
+- The SQL Server built-in login **NT AUTHORITY\SYSTEM** must be the member of SQL Server **sysadmin** server role for all the SQL Server instances running on the machine.
 - If outbound connectivity is restricted by your firewall or proxy server, make sure the URLs from target SQL Server machine, make sure the URLs listed below allowed access to Azure Arc over TCP port 443.

   - `global.handler.control.monitor.azure.com`